-Our spectral response experiments indicated the presence of a single photoreceptor type with a λ{max} of 508 nm and a sensitivity curve closely fitting the alpha absorbance band of an A1 visual pigment (Stavenga et al., 1993).
+Our spectral response experiments indicated the presence of a single photoreceptor type with a $\lambda{max}$ of 508 nm and a sensitivity curve closely fitting the alpha absorbance band of an A1 visual pigment (Stavenga et al., 1993).
 However, it should be noted that we did not test for responses at wavelengths below 400 nm and thus cannot rule out the presence of an additional ultraviolet receptor.
 The maximum spectral response of the A. vesiculosum radiolar eyes matches the dominant wavelengths in their coastal or estuarine habitats, where peak downwelling irradiance can vary between 490 and 580 nm depending on turbidity from runoff or phytoplankton blooms (Jerlov, 1976; Baker and Smith, 1982; Cheroske and Cronin, 2005).
-Matching the λ{max} of a visual pigment to the wavelength of the maximum irradiance in the water allows animals to optimally detect silhouettes against a predominant uniform backlight (Lythgoe, 1988; Lythgoe and Partridge, 1989).
+Matching the $\lambda{max}$ of a visual pigment to the wavelength of the maximum irradiance in the water allows animals to optimally detect silhouettes against a predominant uniform backlight (Lythgoe, 1998; Lythgoe and Partridge, 1989).

-The temporal resolution of the radiolar eyes is high, between 30 and 35 Hz at a minimum.
-Because measurement of critical flicker fusion frequency is dependent on intensity, the radiolar eye temporal resolution could be even faster if tested with a higher intensity stimulus.
+The temporal resolution of the radiolar eyes is high, between 30-35 Hz at a minimum.
+Since measurement of critical flicker fusion frequency is dependent on intensity, the radiolar eye temporal resolution could be even faster if tested with a higher intensity stimulus.
 This high temporal resolution allows the worms to detect rapidly approaching threats, and also to putatively resolve finer movement properties of a stimulus.
 Nicol (1950) noted that the A. vesiculosum withdrawal response was stronger and more resistant to adaptation when the shadow stimuli were moving.
-It could be that these fan worms are able to assess whether objects are moving towards them, and thus avoid withdrawing unnecessarily.
+It could be that these fan worms are able to assess whether objects are moving towards them or not, and thus avoid withdrawing unnecessarily.

-The radiolar eyes respond over a broad intensity range spanning at least 3 log units, and the responses did not saturate at the maximum intensity of our stimulus $(2.5\times10^2~\mathrm{W~sr^{-1}~m^{-2}})$.
-Solar irradiance at sea level at noon on a clear day is approximately $1.0\times10^3~\mathrm{W~m^{-2}}$, and it is likely that the radiolar eyes remain fully responsive at that intensity.
-Furthermore, the radiolar eyes can function throughout daylight and sunset hours, when visual predators are most active, until near civil twilight (approximately 1 W m-2) (Cronin et al.,

-2014).
-However, the radiolar eyes would not be responsive to stimuli in moonlight or starlight.
-Supporting this, we have observed that A. vesiculosum does not respond to visual stimuli in the dark, or for a time after the lights have been turned on in their aquarium facilities (M.J.B., unpublished observations).
+The radiolar eyes respond over a broad intensity range spanning at least 3 log units and the responses did not saturate at the maximum intensity of our stimulus (2.5 x 10 W sr-1 m-2).
+Solar irradiance at sea level at noon on a clear day is about 1.0 x 10 W m-2, and it is likely that the radiolar eyes remain fully responsive at that intensity.
+Furthermore, the radiolar eyes can function throughout daylight and sunset hours, when visual predators are most active, until near civil twilight (approximately 1 W m-2) (Cronin et al., 2014).
+However, the radiolar eyes would not be responsive to stimuli in moon or starlight.
+Supporting this, we have observed that A. vesiculosum does not respond to visual stimuli in the dark, or for a time after the lights have been turned on in their aquaria facilities (unpublished observations).